phantombuster/legacy-docs/nick.rst

         nick.getCurrentUrl(callback)

-Retrieves current page URL and call the ``callback`` function with the URL in second argument.
+Retrieves current page URL and calls the ``callback`` function with the URL in second argument.
 Note that the url will be url-decoded.

 This method is asynchronous and returns nothing.
 Use the ``callback`` to know when it has finished.